Data augmentation: Biological signals

 Synthetic data augmentation is of paramount importance for machine learning classification, particularly for biological data, which tend to be high dimensional and scarce.
 The applications of robotic control and augmentation in disabled and able-bodied subjects still rely mainly on subject-specific analyses.
-Data scarcity is notable in signal processing problems such as for Parkinson's Disease Electromyography signals, which are difficult to source - Zanini, et al. noted that it is possible to use a Generative adversarial network (in particular, a DCGAN) to perform style transfer in order to generate synthetic electromyographic signals that corresponded to those exhibited by sufferers of Parkinson's Disease.
+Data scarcity is notable in signal processing problems such as for Parkinson's Disease Electromyography signals, which are difficult to source - Zanini, et al. noted that it is possible to use a generative adversarial network (in particular, a DCGAN) to perform style transfer in order to generate synthetic electromyographic signals that corresponded to those exhibited by sufferers of Parkinson's Disease.

 The approaches are also important in electroencephalography (brainwaves).
-Wang, et al. explored the idea of using Deep Convolutional Neural Networks for EEG-Based Emotion Recognition, results show that emotion recognition was improved when data augmentation was used.
+Wang, et al. explored the idea of using deep convolutional neural networks for EEG-Based Emotion Recognition, results show that emotion recognition was improved when data augmentation was used.

-It has also been noted that OpenAI's GPT-2 model is capable of learning from, and generating synthetic biological signals such as EEG and EMG.
-In this study, it was noted that recognition was improved via data augmentation.
-It was also noted that statistical machine learning models trained on the synthetic domain could classify the human data, and vice versa.
-In the image, a comparison is given by some examples of EEG produced by the GPT-2 model and a human brain.

 A common approach is to generate synthetic signals by re-arranging components of real data.
 Lotte proposed a method of "Artificial Trial Generation Based on Analogy" where three data examples $x_{1}, x_{2}, x_{3}$ provide examples and an artificial $x_{synthetic}$ is formed which is to $x_{3}$ what $x_{2}$ is to $x_{1}$.
 A transformation is applied to $x_{1}$ to make it more similar to $x_{2}$, the same transformation is then applied to $x_{3}$ which generates $x_{synthetic}$.
 This approach was shown to improve performance of a Linear Discriminant Analysis classifier on three different datasets.

 Current research shows great impact can be derived from relatively simple techniques.
 For example, Freer observed that introducing noise into gathered data to form additional data points improved the learning ability of several models which otherwise performed relatively poorly.
 Tsinganos et al. studied the approaches of magnitude warping, wavelet decomposition, and synthetic surface EMG models (generative approaches) for hand gesture recognition, finding classification performance increases of up to +16% when augmented data was introduced during training.
 More recently, data augmentation studies have begun to focus on the field of deep learning, more specifically on the ability of generative models to create artificial data which is then introduced during the classification model training process.
 In 2018, Luo et al. observed that useful EEG signal data could be generated by Conditional Wasserstein Generative Adversarial Networks (GANs) which was then introduced to the training set in a classical train-test learning framework.
 The authors found classification performance was improved when such techniques were introduced.